 What can I expect when I have a Shoulder Replacement?

 You may need a pre-surgical physical to make any necessary accommodations based on your health history.
 When you arrive at the hospital, you’ll speak to your surgeon and anesthesiologist.
 You will likely be under general anesthesia (fully asleep) for this procedure.
 You will typically stay overnight in the hospital for 1-2 days.

 After surgery, you’ll need assistance at first with daily tasks like cooking, cleaning, driving and bathing.
 You can return to most normal activities when you are off the pain medicines, typically one to two weeks.
 Your stitches or staples will be removed at a follow-up appointment after about two weeks.
 You will be required to wear a sling for two to four weeks.
-It’s crucial to come to your shoulder replacement class (offered only at OrthoNebraska Hospital) and follow your at-home exercises and physical therapy plan.
+It’s crucial to view to your shoulder replacement education once you are scheduled for surgery (available here) and follow your at-home exercises and physical therapy plan.

 Full recovery – being totally pain-free and with full range of motion – takes about six months, but for some patients, it can be closer to a year.